-22. Example Language: We've got a pop quiz for you!
+Example Language: Pop quiz time!
 Which region stores more carbon per acre-the Amazon or the Pacific Northwest?

-23. Example Language: The Pacific Northwest wins!
+Example Language: The Pacific Northwest wins!
 The Amazon tropical rainforest is one of the world's largest carbon sinks by area.
 But on a per-acre basis, the Amazon is not nearly as efficient at absorbing carbon as the coastal rainforests of the Pacific Northwest.
 In fact, the Douglas fir forests of Oregon and the hemlock and cedar forests of Alaska store about twice as much carbon per acre as the Amazon!

-But the real grand prize goes to the giant coastal redwood forests of Northern California, which store seven times as much carbon as the

-Amazon in each acre of forest.
+But the real grand prize goes to the giant coastal redwood forests of Northern California, which store seven times as much carbon as the Amazon in each acre of forest.
 They're regarded as the most carbon dense forests in the world.

-24. Example Language: When we talk about forests, age is important.
-The thinking used to be that a tree became "less useful" over time... sort of like, say, the wholly innaccurate thinking about an "old broad."
+Example Language: When we talk about forests, age is important.
+The thinking used to be that a tree became "less useful" over time...sort of like, say, the wholly innaccurate thinking about an "old broad."
 But now we understand that a tree's growth actually accelerates over time.
 A tree in a Pacific Northwest coastal forest remains viable for centuries-often for over 800 years!
 It's actually not too surprising.
 Just take a look at the crosscut of a tree.
 All those tree rings growing out and out?
 It takes a lot of carbon to keep wrapping bigger and bigger rings of wood around a very old tree every year.
 Never underestimate Great Old Broads!